Wakatochi/sfml_Snake/README.md

 Snake game.
 C++, SFML library.
 Dynamic allocated snake size i.e the snake is growing in runtime until RAM is used up.

-Project for learning SFML library and for C++ pointer allokation training.
+Project for learning SFML library and for C++ pointer allocation training.
 No memory leaks.

 TODO:
 1. New sprites for pellets(food that makes the snake grow).